Axia-Tech/AXIA-wiki/AXIA-wiki/translated_docs/zh-TW/thousand-validators.md

 ### AXIALunar

-In order to apply to the AXIALunar programme, set up your node to adhere to the requirements below and fill in the [application form][axialunar 1kv form].
-You will hear back from the team shortly.
+In order to apply to the AXIALunar programme, set up your node to adhere to the requirements below:

 #### Requirements